bobf/postmortem/README.md

 # Postmortem

-_Postmortem_ provides a simple and clean preview of all outgoing mails sent by your application.
+_Postmortem_ provides a simple and clean preview of all outgoing mails sent by your _Ruby_ application to make email development a little less painful.

-For every email your application sends a clearly-visible log entry is written with a temporary file that you can load in your browser to preview your email.
+Every time your application sends an email a clearly-visible log entry will be written which provides a path to a temporary file containing your preview.

+Take a look at a [live example](https://postmortem.surge.sh/) to see _Postmortem_ in action.

+_Postmortem_ should only be enabled in test or development environments.

 ## Features

-* Seamless integration with  _ActionMailer_.
+* Seamless integration with [_ActionMailer_](https://guides.rubyonrails.org/action_mailer_basics.html) and [_Pony_](https://github.com/benprew/pony) (with automatic delivery skipping when using _Pony_).
 * Preview email content as well as typical email headers (recipients, subject, etc.).
+* View rendered _HTML_, plaintext, or _HTML_ source with syntax highlighting (courtesy of [highlight.js](https://highlightjs.org/)).
+* Dual or single column view to suit your requirements.
-* Email is loaded inside an `<iframe>` to ensure that no styles are inherited from the parent document and that the document is valid (i.e. no need to worry about nested `<html>` tags etc.
+* Content is loaded inside an `<iframe>` to ensure document isolation and validity.

 ## Installation